elastic/apm/docs/terminology.md

 #### APM
-Application Performance Monitoring is the concept of profiling and monitoring systems
+Application Performance Monitoring is the concept of profiling and monitoring services and applications.
+For instance, it accounts for things like requests per second, but not how much free space is on a disk.

 #### Distributed Tracing
 Distributed tracing is a method for monitoring how applications interact with each other, especially in a microservice architecture.